ManuelaAndreaBeyer/StressResilienceinBrainNetworks/preliminary_analysis_plan.md

-# Overall Analysis Plan - Nengo Summer School 2026 preparation
+# Overall Analysis Plan for network analysis - Nengo Summer School 2026 preparation

-# TODO update this after Latex decluttering!

 Usage:

-This as a workflow to analyze different graph-like neural networks that use recurrence, E/I balance and neuromodulation to make the networks "biologically meaningful".
+This as a workflow to analyze different graph-like neural networks that use recurrence, E/I balance and optionally neuromodulation to make the networks "biologically meaningful".

 ---

-For me, the brain is a network and I would love to analyze the constructed netorks alike
+For me, the brain is a network and I would love to analyze the constructed netorks alike, starting with a network model for the mPFC.

 The long-term goal is to investigate whether biologically inspired network architectures can provide mechanistic insights into stress resilience and adaptive network dynamics.
-My particular interest is in comparing different network architecture and network metrics and how they change under acute vs chronic stress.
-I am also interested in detecting transitions, that already came up in implementation and I would welcome the chance to discuss very preliminary findings.
+My particular interest is in comparing different network architectures and metrics and see how they change under acute vs chronic stress.
+I am also interested in detecting transitions, that already came up in implementation and I would welcome the chance to discuss very preliminary findings from 2025 and how the implementations can be improved.

 ---